 The collaboration between artists, environmentalists and local communities has been at times a steep learning curve form each perspective.
 But over the 3 Festivals support and respect has been built up through the demonstration of dedication, professionalism and delivery.

-Films created about 2014 and 2016 Wye Valley River Festivals can be viewed through the links below
+Films created about 2014 and 2016 Wye Valley River Festivals can be viewed through these links:

 Photo Credits: http://www.mywye.co.uk/festival-18-photos.html